 Global energy demand is set to increase by a staggering 5% in 2021 and 4% in 2022.
 Although this jump is in part due to the post-pandemic economic bounceback, it reflects a larger trend.
 Between 2017 and 2018, energy demand grew by 2.3%, with CO2 emissions reaching a record high.
 Compared to pre-Industrial Revolution levels, global warming is projected to exceed 1.5 degrees celsius.
 If this goes any higher, it could be a severe threat to humans and the planet.
-These statistics are what drove the conception of net zero.
+These statistics are what drove the conception of net zero energy.

 Net zero refers to an equilibrium where emissions are balanced with their removal from the atmosphere.
 The necessity of achieving net zero was underlined in the Paris Agreement on climate change, which compels countries to “achieve a balance between anthropogenic emissions by sources and removals by sinks of greenhouse gases in the second half of this century”.
 The imperative highlights the need for the use of renewable energy sources and the more efficient use of that energy.
 Moreover, various studies have shown that a renewable energy system is almost impossible without greater energy efficiency.

-IoT will be an essential tool to achieve net zero.
+IoT will be an essential tool to achieve net zero energy.
 This is because IoT deploys technologies that use real-time data to optimize processes and decision making.
 As a result, the energy sector can transition from a dated centralised system to distributed, smart, and integrated networks.
 This is key when it comes to deploying renewable energy sources, particularly in regard to supplying energy at a local level and optimizing the grid.

 Via big data collection and the use of intelligent algorithms, we can monitor the energy consumption patterns of different users and devices over different time scales.
 With this information, we can control that consumption more efficiently.
-Here’s a brief overview of the possible applications that can help achieve the net zero vision.
+Here’s a brief overview of the possible applications that can help achieve the net zero energy vision.

 Table of Contents